 The term ‘Fixed Base Operator’ dates back to the days of unregulated civil aviation in the USA in the 1920’s.

 Aircraft were relatively inexpensive in these post-war years, with a surplus of ex-military aircraft available.
-So transient pilots, known as ‘barnstormers’, took advantage by using the aircraft to offer passenger flights, aerobatic displays or airshows for the locals.
-They would travel all over the USA, landing in farmers’ fields at the edge of town, rather than at airports, and charging whatever the local market would pay for their services.
+So transient pilots, known as ‘barnstormers’, began to offer passenger flights, aerobatic displays or airshows for the locals.
+They would travel all over the USA, landing in farmers’ fields at the edge of town, rather than at airports.

 The transient nature of their jobs and lives meant that these aviators moved around with the aircraft and had no fixed business location.

 Then in 1926 came the US Air Commerce Act.
 This enforced many new licensing for pilots; and the regulation of aircraft maintenance and training standards.
 Pilots and mechanics began establishing registered businesses, at a given fixed address.
 These were termed Fixed Base Operations or Operators – to distinguish them from the transient aviators of old.

 Until relatively recently the term FBO was applied to the aircraft operator who was based at the airport (and in fact this is still the case at many smaller private jet airports).
 When a private flight wanted to land at an airfield which was not their home base, they would contact the Fixed Base Operator at the airport, in order to make the practical arrangements for the flight to land there.
 Initially this was all done in a non-commercial manner.

-As the industry has evolved and private jet flight movements became busier, the need arose to create third party organisations to manage facilities for customers and crew at busier airports – such as refueling, security, hangars, lounges, car parking and concierge.
+As the industry evolved and private jet flight movements became busier, the need arose to create third party organisations to manage facilities for customers and crew at busier airports – such as refueling, security, hangars, lounges and car parking.